+Student and staff ID badges play a large part in overall school safety and security.
 All students and staff wear ID badges while in school.
 ID badges are scanned for lunch and other purposes.
-ID badges are to be kept at school and not to be taken home (to avoid loss/damage).
-Replacement of lost or damaged ID badges can be requested and processed at the office for \$5.00.
+ID badges are to be kept at school and not to be taken home to avoid loss/damage.
+Student ID badges are school property and shall not be taken off campus, nor should photocopies or pictures of it be made.
+Replacement of lost or damaged ID badges are to be requested and processed at the office for \$5.00.

-STUDENT TRANSPORTATION (School Bus)
+Student Transportation (School Bus)